facebookresearch/home-robot/README.md

 #### 3. Simulation Setup

 To set up the simulation stack with Habitat, train DDPPO skills and run evaluations: see the [installation instructions](src/home_robot_sim/README.md) in `home_robot_sim`.
+As with other components, the simulation assumes that you have Python 3.9, conda, mamba, and CUDA 11.7 or greater, although other CUDA versions may work.

 For more details on the OVMM challenge, see the [Habitat OVMM readme](projects/habitat_ovmm/README.md).
 You can start by running the [install script](projects/habitat_ovmm/install.sh) to download all the necessary data: